manonfire493/The-Plaza-Update-Log/README.md

 The Plaza Update Log
 V.02
+-New Buildings
+-New Capital Floorplan
+-Re-added the HBC
+-More Trees, Bushes, Flowers, and Grass
+-Some of the Mountain has eroded and revealed a town -Extended the Mountain and related terrain -Re-modelled the Beach stairs
--Added a dialogue option to True Dokkaebi to account for the new room -Fixed some infinite yield errors
+-Added a dialogue option to True Dokkaebi to account for the new room -Fixed some roll-clipping
+-Thickened some geometry to stop further roll-clipping -Added some placeholders for floors
+-Fixed some infinite yield errors
+-Fixed some gaps between terrain on the Mountain -Fixed a TON of Z-Fighting

 V.01
 -Added Update Log